 In the 𝝨 menu, select the third Metric, Growth Forecast.

-Against each Dimension, instead of selecting the Sum aggregator, scroll down to the bottom of the drop-down and select Advanced aggregator.
+In the first Dimension, Casual Wear L2, instead of selecting the Sum aggregator, scroll down to the bottom of the drop-down and select Advanced aggregator.

 2. Rule of 40